If you want to use this site please update your browser!

 Odin figurine

-An identical motif can be found on the helmet of Sutton Hu.
-However, there the dancing warriors are dressed unlike the men on the helmet plates from Walsgarde 7 and 8, found in Sweden.
+A similar motif can be found on the helmet of Sutton Hoo, although the dancing warriors on that helmet are dressed differently from the figures on the helmet plates found in Sweden at Walsgarde 7 and 8.

-A third depiction of the motif can be found on the buckle of Finglesham (6th century) from an early Anglo-Saxon burial ground.
-But here the dancer is nude.
+Another depiction of this motif can be seen on the buckle from Finglesham, which dates back to the 6th century and comes from an early Anglo-Saxon burial ground.
+However, in this representation, the dancer is depicted as nude.

 Odin figurine